quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Evidence of epistasis between germline mutator alleles

 Next, we more precisely characterized the effects of the chromosome 4 and 6 mutator alleles on mutation spectra in the BXDs.
-We observed that C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were higher than in BXDs with *D* alleles at either locus alone (Figure @fig:spectra-comparison and @fig:spectra-comparison-all).
+On average, C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were higher than in BXDs with *D* alleles at either locus alone (Figure {@fig:spectra-comparison}a and @fig:spectra-comparison-all).
-Compared to BXDs with *B* alleles at the chromosome 6 mutator locus, those with *D* alleles did not exhibit higher C>A mutation fractions, indicating that the effects of *D* alleles at the chromosome 6 locus depend on the presence of *D* alleles at *Mutyh* (Figure {@fig:spectra-comparison}).
+The effects of *D* alleles at the chromosome 6 locus also depended on the presence of *D* alleles at *Mutyh*; among BXDs with *B* alleles at the locus overlapping *Mutyh*, those with *D* alleles on chromosome 6 did not exhibit higher C>A mutation fractions (Figure {@fig:spectra-comparison}a).
+Regardless of how long the lines were inbred, counts of C>A *de novo* mutations were always highest in BXDs with *D* alleles at both mutator loci (Figure {@fig:spectra-comparison}b).

 We also used SigProfilerExtractor [@PMID:36388765] to assign the germline mutations in each BXD to single-base substitution (SBS) mutation signatures from the COSMIC catalog [@PMID:30371878].
 Mutation signatures often reflect specific exogenous or endogenous sources of DNA damage, and the fraction of mutations attributable to a particular SBS signature can suggest a genetic or environmental etiology.
 The SBS1, SBS5, and SBS30 mutation signatures were active in nearly all BXDs, regardless of genotypes at the chromosome 4 and 6 mutator loci (Figure @fig:spectra-comparison).
-However, the SBS18 signature, which is dominated by C>A mutations and likely reflects unrepaired DNA damage from reactive oxygen species, was only active in mice with *D* alleles at the chromosome 4 locus; the highest SBS18 activity was observed in mice with *D* alleles at both mutator loci (Figure @fig:spectra-comparison).
+However, the SBS18 signature, which is dominated by C>A mutations and likely reflects unrepaired DNA damage from reactive oxygen species, was almost exclusively active in mice with *D* alleles at the chromosome 4 locus; the highest SBS18 activity was observed in mice with *D* alleles at both mutator loci (Figure @fig:spectra-comparison).
 SBS18 activity was absent from mice with *D* alleles at the chromosome 6 mutator locus alone (Figure @fig:spectra-comparison), further demonstrating that *D* alleles at this locus are not sufficient to cause a mutator phenotype.

 To more formally test for epistasis, we fit a linear model predicting counts of C>A mutations in each strain as a function of genotypes at `rs52263933` and `rs31001331` (the peak markers at the two mutator loci) (*Materials and Methods*).
 A model that included an interaction term between genotypes at the two markers fit the data significantly better than a model including only additive effects (p = 9.8e-4; *Materials and Methods*).
+Genotypes at the chromosome 4 locus explain approximately 61% of the variance in BXD C>A mutation fractions, while genotypes at both loci together explain nearly 70%.

 ![
 **BXD mutation spectra are affected by alleles at both mutator loci.**
 **a)** C>A *de novo* germline mutation fractions in BXDs with either *D* or *B* genotypes at markers `rs52263933` (chr4 peak) and `rs31001331` (chr6 peak).
 **b)** Counts of C>A *de novo* germline mutations in each BXD strain plotted against the number of generations for which it was inbred.
 Lines represent predicted C>A counts in each haplotype group from a Poisson regression (identity link), and shading around each line represents the 95% confidence interval.
 **c)** Germline mutations in each BXD were assigned to COSMIC SBS mutation signatures using SigProfilerExtractor [@PMID:36388765].
-After grouping BXDs by their genotypes at `rs52263933` and `rs31001331`, we calculated the fraction of mutations in each group that was assigned to each signature.
+After grouping BXDs by their genotypes at `rs52263933` and `rs31001331`, we calculated the fraction of mutations in each group that was attributed to each signature.
 The proposed etiologies of each mutation signature are: SBS1 (spontaneous deamination of methylated cytosine nucleotides at CpG contexts), SBS5 (unknown, clock-like signature), SBS18 (damage by reactive oxygen species, possibly loss-of-function mutations in MUTYH), and SBS30 (defective base-excision repair due to NTHL1 mutations).
 ](images/fig-spectra-comparison.png){#fig:spectra-comparison width=8.5in}

 To explore the effects of the two mutator loci in other inbred laboratory mice, we also compared the germline mutation spectra of Sanger Mouse Genomes Project (MGP) strains [@PMID:21921910].